Shashankii/AI-sentiment-analyzer/README.md

-# AI-sentiment-analyzer
+# 🧠 AI Sentiment Analyzer

 A Streamlit app that performs sentiment analysis on user reviews using NLP

-# 🧠 AI Sentiment Analyzer

 This project is a simple web app that uses AI to analyze the **sentiment of text reviews** (positive, negative, or neutral) using natural language processing.